When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 For free whale-watching opportunities, head to San Diego’s Birch Aquarium or bring your binoculars for possible sightings from Cabrillo National Monument.

-Otherwise, book a whale watching tour from the harbor.
+Otherwise, book a whale-watching tour from the harbor.

 There’s no shortage of excellent vantage points in San Diego.